phoenixframework/phoenix_live_view/README.md

     app can push events to users as those events happen anywhere in the system.
 Do you want to notify a user that their best friend just connected?
-This is easily done without a single-line of JavaScript and with no extra external dependencies.
+This is easily done without a single-line of custom JavaScript and with no extra external dependencies.

   * LiveView performs diff tracking: whenever you change a value on the server, LiveView will send to the client only the values that